jenntang1/binary_trees/README.md

 # Binary Trees Overview #
-The program codes contained in this repository are implementations of a binary tree, binary search tree, avl tree and binary heap.
+The scripts contained in this repository are implementations and operations of a binary tree, binary search tree, avl tree and binary heap.

 ## General ##
 0. What is a binary tree?